open-contracting/ocds-extensions-translations/LEGACY.md

 ### Prepare a compendium from the `standard` repository

-1. Change into the `standard` directory
+1. Change to the `standard` directory
 1. Replace `path/to/working/directory`
 1. Run: